Should We Keep an Eye on the Pound’s Upside Potential Against the Yen?

 - Germany's Real GDP

-In the U.S. currency market yesterday, the U.S. dollar rose during U.S. trading hours after the July existing home sales figure, released yesterday, came in above market expectations, rising to 4.01 million units from 3.93 million units the previous month.The EUR/USD pair fell from 1.1662 to 1.1601.
-It continued to decline, facing resistance at the 200-period simple moving average (SMA) on the hourly chart.
-On the 4-hour chart, the candlesticks have fallen to the -3σ level of the Bollinger Bands.
-On the daily chart, the pair is on the verge of a decline following the formation of a triple top.
+In the U.S. currency market yesterday, the U.S. dollar rose during U.S. trading hours after the July existing home sales figure—released yesterday—came in above market expectations, rising to 4.01 million units from 3.93 million units the previous month.The EUR/USD pair fell from 1.1662 to 1.1601.
+It continued to decline as it encountered resistance at the 200-period simple moving average (SMA) on the hourly chart.
+On the 4-hour chart, the candlesticks have dropped to the -3σ level of the Bollinger Bands.
+On the daily chart, the pair is beginning a decline following the formation of a triple top.

-Today’s key economic indicators include the UK GfK Consumer Confidence Survey at 8:01 a.m., Japan’s Consumer Price Index at 8:30 a.m., UK Retail Sales and Germany’s Real GDP at 3:00 p.m., Canada’s Retail Sales at 9:30 p.m., and remarks by Fed Chair Powell (Jackson Hole Symposium) at 11:00 p.m.
-We will be closely monitoring the pound’s upside potential following its rise against the yen.
+Today’s economic indicators include the UK GfK Consumer Confidence Survey at 8:01, Japan’s Consumer Price Index at 8:30, UK Retail Sales and Germany’s Real GDP at 15:00,at 21:30, Canadian Retail Sales; and at 23:00, remarks by Fed Chair Powell (Jackson Hole Symposium).
+We will be closely monitoring the pound’s upside potential after its recent rise against the yen.